Nanocavity enhanced photon coherence of solid-state quantum emitters operating up to 30 K: Methods

 Fig. \ref{fig:setupandchar}(b) shows a typical spectrum of the device under study with the heater switched off.
 The narrow ZPL and broad asymmetric PSB are both clearly visible when plotted on a logarithmic scale.
 To verify the Purcell enhanced lifetime of the QD transition under study, a pump-probe measurement is performed, plotting the ZPL intensity as a function of the separation of two resonant $\pi$-pulses in Fig. \ref{fig:setupandchar}(c) according to the method described in Ref. \cite{Liu2018}.
 An exponential fit to this data produces a value of $T_1 = 22.9 \pm 1.2~\mathrm{ps}$, in excellent agreement with the value of $22.7 \pm 0.9~\mathrm{ps}$ previously measured in Ref. \cite{Liu2018} that corresponds to a Purcell enhancement of $F_P = 43$.

-To begin to investigate the behaviour of this device, the redshift of the ZPL with temperature is first characterised by fitting temperature-dependent spectra.
+To begin to investigate the behaviour of this device at elevated temperatures, the redshift of the ZPL is first characterised by fitting temperature-dependent spectra.
 The results are plotted in Fig. \ref{fig:setupandchar}(d) and show the characteristic non-linear behaviour where the redshift increases exponentially beyond an activation energy.
-The data agrees very well with a fit to a Bose-Einstein type model derived in refs. \cite{PhysRevB.72.085328,Kroner2009}:
+The data agrees very well with a fit to a Bose-Einstein type model derived in Refs. \cite{PhysRevB.72.085328,Kroner2009}:

 where $S$ is a dimensionless coupling constant and the coth term describes the coupling of electrons to phonons of energy $E_{ph}$.
-The fit gives values of $S = 0.6$ and $E_{ph} = 8.0~\mathrm{meV}$, comparable to previous values found in studies of InGaAs QDs~\cite{Kroner2009}.
+The fitted values of $S = 0.6$ and $E_{ph} = 8.0~\mathrm{meV}$ are comparable to those found in previous studies of InGaAs QDs~\cite{Kroner2009}.

 To independently study the influence of temperature on the emission properties of the cavity-QD system, it is necessary to compensate for the redshift of the QD with increasing $T$, such that the cavity remains resonant with the QD and maintains a constant Purcell enhancement.
 To achieve this, Fig.~\ref{fig:setupandchar}(e) shows a plot of the ZPL energy as a function of the bias voltage applied to the p-i-n diode.
 We observe a characteristic quadratic shift with voltage \cite{PhysRevLett.84.733} over a total range of around 2~meV.
 As the QD-cavity resonance condition lies close to the centre of this range at the base temperature, we are able to compensate over 1~meV of redshift by increasing the applied voltage as the temperature increases.